 Cloud offers special security keys that you can use to secure your data during the transferring procedures.
 Additionally, you could take some more original approaches to the whole process and try splitting your data up into different sections, and transferring them separately (with security keys enforced on every one of them, of course).

 Question 10: Is it normal that a backed AMI has a ten minute boot time?

-No, it’s actually not normal.
-A normal booting time for an AMI is around five minutes, which means that ten minutes is quite too much.
+No, it’s not normal.
+The normal booting time for an AMI is around five minutes, which means that ten minutes is quite too much.

-With that, we conclude the first part of our AWS interview questions and answers tutorial.
+With that, we conclude the first part of our AWS interview questions and answers tutorials.
 Up to this point, we’ve covered some of the more popular examples of the interview questions on AWS that you might receive during your job interview.
-At this point in time, you should have at least a general idea of the challenges that you’re going to face in your interview.
+At this point, you should have at least a general idea of the challenges that you’re going to face in your interview.

 Now, let’s just say that you completely aced you AWS interview questions and answers, and your potential employers are already signing the papers of accepting you as their new employee – all that’s left to do is answer a few more advanced questions!
 Below you’ll find some of the more notable AWS DevOps interview questions that do require some more experience than just a simple read-through of online tutorials and video guides.

 Yes, quite closely – AMIs are used to run various types of instances.
 Different types of instances offer different types of functions that they can perform.
 However, you should also pay attention to the system that you (as a developer) have – hardware has a big part to play when it comes to the different variations of instances.

 Question 2: We tried connecting to an instance and got an error.
 Give a few examples of the possible errors that we might have received in this situation.

 Now, this is one of the more original AWS interview questions.
 It is entirely possible that you interviewers provide an example of a situation and ask you to elaborate on it.